 Andorra vs England: 2022 World Cup qualifier to go ahead after stadium fire

-England's 2022 World Cup qualifying clash with Andorra will proceed on Saturday despite a fire at the latter's national stadium, the nation's football association has assured.
+England's 2022 World Cup qualifying clash with Andorra will proceed on Saturday despite a fire at the latter's national stadium, the Andorran football association has assured.

 The Group I clash between Gareth Southgate's Three Lions and Koldo Alvarez's hosts looked to be under threat after a blaze broke out at the microstate's Estadi Nacional in Andorra la Vella.